Building the VTP Libraries and Applications under Unix

 2. Install and Build

-Enviro-demo.zip (32.4 MB) (optional) contains large demo data for Enviro - including elevation and satellite imagery for several areas including Hawai`i.
+1. Hawaii-demo-0411.zip (32 MB) (optional) contains some demo terrain data, including elevation and satellite imagery for the Island of Hawai`i.
 You don't need this if you are only going to use your own geospatial data.

 You will find documentation for each application in the Docs folder under each directory, and also online.